Wednesday, December 16, 2009

 And I LOVED hearing out professor tell us what speculation says it would have been like in its original splendor.
 Getting to see these awesome and ancient places is...amazing.

 It's also an interesting experience to see the way some of the elements of the architecture work together...
-Mary as Mother of God is depicted and on either side of her are roundels with Muslim names- I think the name of God and Muhammad.
+Mary as Mother of God is depicted and on either side of her are roundels with Muslim names-

 I'd show you pictures but Blogger doesn't want for me to.